Physical Running in Conformal Gravity and Higher Derivative Scalars: Higher-derivative conformal gravity

 The operators $\Delta_{\rm gh}$ and $Y$ are second order, hence their effect on the physical running coincides with the $\mu$-running.
 On the other hand, $S_{\rm cg+GF}^{(2)}|_{\bar{g}}$ is a higher derivative operator, so there can be a difference between the two runnings.
-The computation of the dependence of form factors on external momenta can be performed following the procedure introduced in Ref.~\cite{Buccio:2024hys} and outlined briefly in Sect.~\ref{sect:methods}.
+The computation of the dependence of form factors on external momenta can be performed following the procedure introduced in Ref.~\cite{Buccio:2024hys} and outlined briefly in Sec.~\ref{sect:methods}.
 We calculate the one-loop corrections to the two-point functions of the background metric perturbation $f_{\mu\nu}$ and match them with the second order perturbation of $C^2$ around flat spacetime to reconstruct the covariant structure of the one-loop effective action.
 The physical beta function for $\frac 1\lambda$ turns out to be

 One can immediately see that in this case, despite the conformal symmetry, the two runnings are different, but their qualitative behavior is preserved.
-In particular, we have asymptotic freedom for $\lambda>0$, which depends only on the sign of the beta function.
+In particular, we have asymptotic freedom for $\lambda>0$, which depends only on the sign of the beta function. { We expect the physical running to be independent of the gauge parameters \eqref{eq:GFparameters} as does the $\mu$-running \cite{Avramidi:1985ki}, but this ought to be proven either in general or by a future direct computation as we also remark in the conclusions.}